-The Victory Congressional Fellowship brings one outstanding LGBTQ young professional to Washington, DC, for an intensive leadership program.
-Now in its third year, the program includes:
+The David Bohnett Victory Congressional Fellowship brings one outstanding LGBTQ young professional to Washington, DC, for an intensive leadership program.
+Now in its fourth year, the program includes:

 - An educational and leadership development program to learn about the legislative process and careers in policy-making

 In December, the fellow will attend the Victory Institute’s annual International LGBTI Leadership Conference for three days of training, skills building, networking and discussion alongside hundreds of openly LGBTQ leaders in government, politics, advocacy, business and community organizations.